 If you want to enjoy the beauty of this volcano, but don’t want to hike to the summit; head on to Cerro Verde National Park, you will be able to enjoy Salvadoran flora and fauna, and also get a fantastic view of Izalco.

-So, from the park, you will be able to see some great views of Izalco volcano and its surroundings.
-Furthermore, there are some easy to navigate trails that will allow you to get different amazing views of Izalco and the surrounding landscape.
+So, from the park, you will be able to see some great views of the Izalco volcano and its surroundings.
+Furthermore, there are some easy-to-navigate trails that will allow you to get different amazing views of Izalco and the surrounding landscape.